 please go to the audio bar at bottom of page and

-to download, depending on your type of Internet
+minutes to download, depending on your type of

-called Roger Broxton, saying he did not want
+immediately called Roger Broxton, saying he did not

-Confederate Heritage Fund's radio ad to run in his
+want Confederate Heritage Fund's radio ad to run in

 Using a typical political ploy, Erwin then claimed that

 Confederates were divided and offered to combine